2020 Teaching and Learning Symposium

 January 9, 2020

 The Center for Excellence in Teaching and Learning (CETL) is proud to announce the 5th Annual Teaching and Learning Symposium!
-The Teaching and Learning Symposium is a one-day event that will take place on Thursday, January 9, 2020 from 8:30-5:00 on the UW–Milwaukee main campus.
+The Teaching and Learning Symposium is a one-day event that will take place on Thursday, January 9, 2020 from 8:30-5:00 on the UW–Milwaukee campus.
 This year’s theme is “Achieving Equity.”

 This event provides an opportunity for colleagues to engage in thoughtful conversations about pedagogical strategies, course designs, technology tools, and initiatives that facilitate student success.
 The symposium is an annual celebration of the excellent work that UWM instructors and staff do.